sghall/famous-chart-demos/README.md

 Start your local server from the root of the repo in order to get all the links correct for the examples.

-You really only need to look at the following examples.
+You really only need to look at the examples hightlighted below.
 The others are for demonstrating alternative ways of the doing the physics based example.

-Working examples using famo.us rendering.
-All the relevent js for each example is inside of the "js" folder for each example.
-In general, there is a main.js file that creates a scroll view with a series of chart view e.g barChartView.js in the bar-chart example folder.
+All the relevent code for each example is inside of the "js" folder inside each example folder.
+In general, there is a main.js file that creates a scrollview with a series of chart views using a second file that has all the code for the making the chart view  e.g barChartView.js in the bar-chart example folder.

 In the "examples" directory: